 To flip or not to flip...that is the question.....I will let you decide.
 It's a very personal decision...just don't blame me if it all goes wrong!

 If all goes right though, and they don't end up on the floor or the ceiling, this is what you have to look forward to ????

 The traditional way to serve English Pancakes is with fresh lemon juice and sugar.
 Sprinkle the sugar all over the pancake, squeeze lemon juice over it, then roll it up and sprinkle a bit more sugar on the outside.
 I know I'll get comments all over about the refined flour and the sugar.
 Unfortunately they aren't the healthiest thing in the world but they are so good and a great treat every once in a while.

-If you don’t want to be quite so traditional there are all sorts of different ways to serve Vegan English Pancakes.
-My son’s favourite way to eat them is with jam spread all over them then rolled up.
+If you don't want to be quite so traditional there are all sorts of different ways to serve Vegan English Pancakes.
+My son's favourite way to eat them is with jam spread all over them then rolled up.
+You could do the same with homemade Vegan Lemon Curd.
 You could also fill them with fresh fruit, chocolate spread, banana and chocolate, coconut cream or drizzle them with maple syrup.
 You can even omit the vanilla from my recipe and use savoury fillings.
-I’ve even been known to make a lasagne type dish with them instead of pasta sheets.
+I've even been known to make a lasagne type dish with them instead of pasta sheets.
 Use your imagination and have fun!

 This is why I am loving these Vegan English Pancakes: